Welcome, international students!

 - Help organize the Trondheim Science Week (Norwegian: Realfagsdagene), a multi-day event featuring world-famous scientists and Delta’s annual ball.

 We are also planning some events and means to help international students integrate with local student life, learn norwegian, etc.

 You can find all kinds of information about delta on this website, though all pages but this one are currently in Norwegian.

-If you are doing a degree in physics or mathematics, you are welcome in Delta!
-Norwegian students are integrated in Delta during their first weeks of study.
+Norwegian maths and physics students are integrated in Delta during their first weeks of study.
 As an international student, you can fill out this short form:

 This will enable us to contact you and let you know about events or other relevant information that will help you get to know the Delta community.